KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   Add option to collapse sidebar like Docusaurus and look for other features provided by Docusaurus sidebar.
 -   Look at other Starlight plugins related to sidebar.

+## (Prettier) - Plugin to disable codeblock formatting

+-   Create a Prettier plugin, that disables formatting of codeblocks in Markdown.
+-   Also, see if the logic can be extended to format the codeblock based upon the language used by the codeblock.
+And provide an option which can be provided in the backticks to disable formatting manually.
+-   Look into Prettier markdown code, to see if various formatting options can be disabled manually.

 ## (Prettier) - Configurable Formatter